ConduitIO/conduit/docs/design-documents/20221024-stream-inspector.md

   * Inspection data would come in almost real-time.
   * Inspecting the data may require additional tools (depends on the actual implementation)

-From what we know so far, the push based approach has more advantages and is easier to work with, so that's the approach chosen here.
+From what we know so far, **the push based approach has more advantages and is easier to work with, so that's the approach chosen here**.
 Concrete implementation options are discussed below.

 For context: gRPC is the main API for Conduit.
 The HTTP API is generated using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway).